Westfield High School (Virginia): Theatre

 Since the showing of its first production, an original creation of The Glass Menagerie, Westfield's theatre arts department has received numerous distinctions.
 Productions of Godspell and Fiddler on the Roof won Best Musical at the National Capital Area Cappies awards, and Rosencrantz & Guildenstern Are Dead won Best Play.
 Playwright Sheila Callaghan's Star-Crossed Lovers, a one-act rendition of William Shakespeare's Romeo and Juliet, was conceived by director Scott Pafumi and premiered at Westfield in 2004.

 In 2007/08, the department's production of The Wiz was the subject of an ABC News 20/20 special entitled "Drama High" which aired on December 15, 2008.
 In 2010/11, Westfield's production of Joseph and the Amazing Technicolor Dreamcoat received a record 21 Cappies nominations.
 The show won 10 Cappies, including Best Musical, Best Song, and Lead Actor in a Musical.

 Westfield Theatre has also been invited to perform its own renditions of Romeo and Juliet and The Tempest at the Folger Shakespeare Library, an internationally renowned stage and research center devoted to the life and works of William Shakespeare.

-Westfield Summer Stage is an annual training program for middle and high school student actors in Fairfax County.
-In 2010, the program held the production of 42nd Street.
-Past programs featured well-known productions such as High School Musical, Bye Bye Birdie, Beauty and the Beast, Grease, Peter Pan, Snoopy, Annie, South Pacific, Guys and Dolls and 42nd Street.

-After the retirement of the program's creator, Scott D. Pafumi, the department was taken under the direction of Susan Pike.
-The shows for the 2012–2013 school year were: Laughingstock in the fall, Flowers for Algernon in the winter and the musical, Urinetown as the final show of the year in the spring.
-Flowers for Algernon was the school's Cappies show.
-Cappie winners included Alex Mann and Joe Drzemiecki, who won a creativity Cappie for their original score.

-During the year of 2016-2017, Susan Pike retired and Rachel Harrington became the new theater teacher at Westfield.
 During the spring of 2017, the spring musical Legally Blonde was nominated for 14 Cappies awards.
 Two years later, the school put on the high school edition of the Broadway musical Rock of Ages as their Cappies show, earning a total of 24 nominations which is also the highest number of nominations earned in all of the Cappies program.
 At the Cappies Gala that year, they won a total of 8 awards including best musical.